 Recommended by Jonathan from Journeymaxx

-When the bitter cold Scandinavian winter comes to an end, the colours and extra daylight of Spring in Oslo bring the city out of its hibernation.
+When the bitterly cold Scandinavian winter comes to an end, the colours and extra daylight of Spring in Oslo bring the city out of its hibernation.
 The inhospitable sub-zero temperatures have disappeared, the buzz is back on Karl Johans Gate and al fresco eating and drinking along the Aker Brygge is now a viable option.

 Take a springtime boat ride over to the Bygdøy Peninsula, where you will find some of Norway’s most culturally important museums.
 The Viking Ship Museum houses three ships, one of which – the Oseberg – is almost completely intact.
 There are also various other artefacts and treasures on display.
 Nearby, the Kon-Tiki Museum houses vessels from the postwar expedition to the South Pacific and the Fram Museum focuses on the Arctic exploration of the 1920s and 30s.
 The Norwegian Maritime Museum focuses more generally on Norwegian voyages of discovery, while the Norsk Folkemuseum is a splendid open-air museum showcasing traditional outdoor life in Norway and examples of traditional buildings such as the Stave Churches.